ngjunsiang/laymansguide-src/issue005/issue005.md

 XML, which you saw in the previous issue, is one way to do it.
 JSON ([https://www.json.org/](https://www.json.org/)) is another way.
 The JSON way minimises the number of extra text you need to structure the data nicely.
 This is a big deal when you are sending data over the internet, for billions of users.

-XML, with its XML tags, often balloons in data size (see [this example](https://www.xml.com/pub/a/2004/12/15/deviant.html) where an Excel spreadsheet was exported to both XML [840MB!] and CSV [34MB]).
-Each bit of data that is sent has a cost with it; no doubt if you have a mobile data plan you will know what I mean.
-In software engineering, we have a term to describe this, borrowed from business: we say that it has **immense overhead**.
+XML, with its XML tags, often balloons in data size (see [this example](https://www.xml.com/pub/a/2004/12/15/deviant.html) where an Excel spreadsheet was exported to different formats.
+The XML file was 840MB, while the same data in comma-separated value format (CSV)  was only 34MB.).
+Each bit of data that is sent has a cost associated with it; no doubt if you have a mobile data plan you will know what I mean.
+In software engineering, we have a term, borrowed from the business world, to describe the immense data transfer required by XML: we say that it has **immense overhead**.

 What?
 You mean processing XML requires money?
 Of course!
 Think about it:
 – Visually, it takes longer to read and skim through XML, which takes up precious time for software engineers – More data needs to be sent for an XML packet than for, say, a JSON packet, which either takes more time on a connection or costs more for services that charge per unit of data
-– It requires more computing resources to process more data: all that data needs to be copied to the processor for processing, which means that it takes marginally longer to process the same data in XML vs other formats, all else being equal.
+– It requires more computing resources to process more data: all that data needs to be copied from memory to the CPU for processing, which means that it takes longer to process the same data in XML vs other formats, all else being equal.
 And processing time is precious, even if hardware is cheap; there is just so much other data to process!

 Amid other competing standards, JSON won out and became a de facto standard for applications to exchange data.
-Which makes things a little easier for everyone: when we can agree on one de facto standard, everyone knows they gotta make things that support it.
+That makes things a little easier for everyone: when we can agree on one de facto standard, everyone knows they gotta make things that support it.
 So it’s really easy to find something that can help me process JSON.

 ![Data from the Hypothes.is API, JSON](https://github.com/ngjunsiang/laymansguide/blob/master/issue005/issue005_02.png?raw=true)
 The same annotation, in JSON format